phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 [Visit tutorial](tutorial_GNM){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Molecular dynamics analyses of SARS-CoV and SARS-CoV-2 spike proteins
+## Molecular dynamics analyses of SARS-CoV and SARS-CoV-2 spike proteins using GNM

-* In this section, we explain the results of the NMA that ProDy performed

-In the tutorial, we generated four visualizations of how the SARS-CoV-2 S protein fluctuates.
-Using ProDy, we performed GNM Calculations on the SARS S protein using the PDB entry(<a href="http://www.rcsb.org/structure/5xlr" target="_blank">5xlr</a>).
-In addition, we also performed the calculations on a single chain of the S protein for a more thorough comparison.
-Here, we will explain how to interpret the results and compare them to analyze the differences and similarities between the two proteins.
+In the tutorial, we used ProDy to generate visualizations of how the SARS-CoV-2 spike protein fluctuates compared to that of SARS-CoV.
+Here, we will explain how to interpret the results and compare them to analyze the similarities between the two proteins.

 ### Cross-Correlation

-Protein residue cross-correlation shows the correlation between the fluctuations/displacement of residues.
-This graphical representation shows how the residues will move relative to each other.
-The pair is assigned the value of 1 if the fluctuations are completely correlated (move in the same direction), the value of -1 if the fluctuations are completely anticorrelated (move in opposite directions), and a value of 0 if uncorrelated (movements do not affect each other).
-It is typical to see a diagonal of strong cross-correlation because movements in the residue will almost always affect its direct neighbors.
-Positive correlations coming off the diagonal represents correlations between contiguous residues and are characteristics of secondary structures because residues in secondary structures tend to move together.
-Common patterns for secondary structures are triangular structures for helices and plume structures for strands.
-Off-diagonal correlation and anticorrellations may potential represent interesting interactions between non-contiguous residues and domains.
-From our results, we see that the SARS-CoV-2 and SARS S protein fluctuate similarly, supporting that they are similar structures.
+Much as a contact map indicated which amino acids in a protein structure are close to each other, we will use a **cross correlation map** to show whether the *movements* of different amino acids are coordinated as the protein flexes.
+A matrix *M* receives a value at *M*(*i*, *j*) equal to the correlation between the movements of the *i*-th and *j*-th amino acids in a protein structure.
+The values of this matrix are decimals ranging from -1 to 1. *M*(*i*, *j*) is equal to 1 if the movements are completely correlated (both amino acids always move in the same direction), a value of -1 if the movements are completely anticorrelated (both amino acids always move in opposite directions), and a value of 0 if the movements are completely uncorrelated.

+Much as the contact map typically has many values equal to 1 near the main diagonal, we commonly see a diagonal of strong cross-correlation values (i.e., either close to -1 or close to 1) because movements in an amino acid will almost always affect nearby amino acids.

+Positive correlations near the diagonal represents correlations between contiguous residues and are characteristics of secondary structures (e.g., alpha helices and beta sheets), in which amino acids tend to move together.
+Correlations and anticorrellations off the diagonal (i.e., for amino acids distant from each other in the protein structure) may potential represent interesting interactions between non-contiguous residues and domains for further study.

+From our results, we see that the SARS-CoV-2 and SARS S protein fluctuate similarly, supporting that they not only have similar structures, but similar dynamics as well.

 ![image-center](../assets/images/CrossCorr.png){: .align-center}
-This figure shows the cross-correlation heat maps of the SARS-CoV-2 S protein (top-left), SARS S protein (top-right), single-chain of the SARS-CoV-2 S protein (bottom-left), and single-chain of the SARS S protein (bottom-right).
-The x-axis and y-axis represent the amino acid residues.
-The map shows every residue pair in the structure and the colors represent the correlation in the fluctuations of residues.
-A value of 1.0 (red) means that the residues will fluctuate together in the same direction.
-A value of -1.0 (dark blue) means that the residues will fluctuate together in opposite directions.
-A value of 0.0 means no relations between the fluctuations of the residues.
-We see that SARS-CoV-2 and SARS S proteins have very similar maps.
+The cross-correlation heat maps of the SARS-CoV-2 spike protein (top-left), SARS-CoV spike protein (top-right), single chain of the SARS-CoV-2 spike protein (bottom-left), and single-chain of the SARS-CoV spike protein (bottom-right).
+The map shows every residue pair in the structure and the colors represent the correlation in the fluctuations of residues as shown in the spectrum.
+A value of 1.0 (red) means that the amino acids' movements are perfectly correlated, and a value of -1.0 (dark blue) means that their movements are perfectly anticorrelated.
 {: style="font-size: medium;"}

 ### Slow Mode Shape